-In accordance with the Board's annual business plans and budgets, the Board provides grants to certain organisations to further the Board's and its partner's shared joint management objectives.
+In accordance with the Board's annual business plans and budgets, the Board provides grants to JM partner organisations to further the Board's and its partner's shared joint management objectives.
 In such instances, these grants are administered via a funding agreement that specifies the purpose, outputs and reporting requirements for each grant.

-In 2022/23 the following grants (excl.
-GST) were provided by the Board.
+In 2023/24, grants amounts (excl.
+GST) were provided by the Board to the following organisations: